-What with FastPasses, Advanced Dining Reservations and more experiences to fit in, it’s tempting to just rush from place to place.
+What with Disney FastPass+, advanced dining reservations and more experiences to fit in, it’s tempting to just rush from place to place.
 But if you take a little extra time to notice your surroundings, you might be able to spot some of these hidden Disney World secrets….

 Peter Pan’s Flight

-Make sure you read the signs on the windows; they are all tributes to people who have contributed to the park and the Disney Company.
+Make sure you read the signs on the windows; they are all tributes to people who have contributed to the park and The Walt Disney Company.
 My personal favourite is “If We Can Dream It – We Can Do It!” by Roy O. Disney – Dreamers & Doers Development Co.

 Be Our Guest Restaurant